Water and Sewer Bills

 How do I get a bill?

 If you are not receiving a bill every quarter and you know you have a water meter, contact DEP’s Customer Call Center at 718-595-7000 (Monday through Friday, 9am to 6pm and Saturday, 9am to 2pm) and speak to a Customer Service Representative.
 An inspection by our field staff may be necessary.
-If you wish, you may also proceed to our Customer Registration Form which you may complete on line, print, sign and mail to the Bureau of Customer Services at:
+If you wish, you may also view our Customer Registration Form which you may complete on line, print, sign and mail to the Bureau of Customer Services at:

 DEP, Bureau of Customer Services